There are a few remarkable things about coding for anticoagulation management services.

 Answer:

-This code does not require a face-to-face service, but there is nothing in the description that precludes it being performed face-to-face.
-It may not be done on the day of an E/M service, and check the CPT® book for other “do not report” with codes, which include chronic care management and TCM.
+This code does not require a face-to-face service, but there is nothing in the description that precludes it being performed at least partially face-to-face (however, 99211 might better fit the scenario, as outlined above) It may not be done on the day of an E/M service and be sure to check the CPT® book for other “do not report” with codes, which include chronic care management and TCM.

 Want unlimited access to CodingIntel's online library?